publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schIX/m__us_usc_t42_s3056a.md

             (E) the localities and populations for which projects of the type authorized by this subchapter are most needed; and

-            (F) plans for facilitating the coordination of activities of grantees in the State under this subchapter with activities carried out in the State under title I of the Workforce Innovation and Opportunity Act \[[29 U.S.C.
-3111][/us/usc/t29/s3111] et seq.\].
+            (F) how the activities of grantees in the State under this subchapter will be coordinated with activities carried out in the State under title I of the Workforce Innovation and Opportunity Act ([29 U.S.C.
+3111][/us/usc/t29/s3111] et seq.) and other related programs (referred to in this subparagraph as “WIOA and related activities”), and how the State will reduce unnecessary duplication between the activities carried out under this subchapter and the WIOA and related activities.

         (5) __Governor’s recommendations__